 Since democracies are happy to take on easy wars, how aggressive they are is not inherent, but depends on the situation.

-If we assume that lower casualties act like a public good - since the smaller the coalition the less casualties are children of, or themselves are, coalition members - then we can also expect democracies to care more about the life of their soldiers and have lower casualties.
+If we assume that lower casualties act like a public good - since the smaller the coalition the less casualties consist of coalition members or their children - then we can also expect democracies to care more about the life of their soldiers and have lower casualties.
 Same case for winning fast.

 We'll compare disputes between three pairings of polities.